Large-scale-causality-inference/Large-scale-nonlinear-causality/README.md

  Large-scale nonlinear Granger causality for inferring directed dependence from short multivariate time-series data

 ## Background
+Identifying nonlinear and directed relations between components of a complex system, especially from simultaneously observed time series, is an actively growing area of research.
 The code converts multivariate time-series data to graph adjacency matrix that represents causal relationships.
+By modeling interactions with nonlinear state-space transformations from limited observational data, lsNGC identifies casual relations with no explicit a priori assumptions on functional interdependence between component time series in a computationally efficient manner.

 ## Contributions

-By modeling interactions with nonlinear state-space transformations from limited observational data, lsNGC identifies casual relations with no explicit a priori assumptions on functional interdependence between component time series in a computationally efficient manner.
+Here, we introduce large-scale nonlinear Granger causality (lsNGC) which facilitates conditional Granger causality between two multivariate time series conditioned on a large number of confounding time series with a small number of observations.

 ## Workflow